-- Using TPAS, Contractors are required to submit the Practical Completion Report electronically within 15 working days of the date of practical completion. - For Indigenous or selected Indigenous projects, as part of the Practical Completion Report contractors are required to upload the fully signed IEO Plan with final outcomes in TPAS. - In the event that a large amount of work will have to be undertaken after the nominal practical completion date, and this has been agreed by the Queensland Government agency, the contractor should advise the department of the amended completion date. - Ensure that subcontractors who complete building or civil construction components of the project contribute to the contractor's compliance with the Training Policy where there are available labour and training hours.
+- Using TPAS, contractors are required to upload the fully signed IEO Plan with final outcomes and submit the Practical Completion Report electronically within 15 working days of the date of practical completion. - In the event that a large amount of work will have to be undertaken after the nominal practical completion date, and this has been agreed by the Queensland Government agency and grant recipient (if applicable), the contractor should advise the department of the amended completion date. - Ensure that subcontractors who complete building or civil construction components of the project contribute to the contractor's compliance with the Training Policy where there are available labour and training hours.